tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 - D: Indicates that the item is discouraged.
 This marking could be used to identify mechanisms that might result in problems if they are used, such as a weak cryptographic algorithm or a mechanism that might cause interoperability problems in deployment.
-Implementers should consult the linked references associated with the item to determine the conditions under which it SHOULD NOT or MUST NOT be used.
+Implementers SHOULD consult the linked references associated with the item to determine the conditions under which it SHOULD NOT or MUST NOT be used.